-The goal of the Machine Technology Program is to prepare students for entry-level positions in a variety of manufacturing fields.
-Students learn the machine trade through the integration of machining theory and practical application in the machine shop.
+Perry Technical Institute's Machine Technology Program teaches students the machine trade through the integration of machining theory and practical application in the machine shop.
 They use the skills they learn to plan and carry out the operations needed to make machined products that meet precise specifications.